Contact Us Today (424) 372-3112

 Length of a California Criminal Protective Order

-The length of a California criminal protective order will be determined based on the reason why the order was issued in the first place.
+The length of a California criminal protective order will be determined based on the reason it was issued.

 If a defendant has been convicted of a sex offense or domestic violence, the judge could issue a criminal protective order that would prohibit the defendant from contacting the victim for 10 years.
 The CPO remains valid even in a situation where the defendant is in custody.

-The protected person that is listed in a criminal protective order can request a modification.
-This is fairly common in a situation of married couples with children living in the same house.
+The protected person listed in a criminal protective order can request a modification.
+This is fairly common in married couples with children living in the same house.
 The modification could permit the restrained person to stay in the home.

-Normally, the best way to modify the CPO is to just ask the judge for a peaceful contact or no negative contact order.
-This means it won't actually terminate the protective order, but it would allow the restrained person to contact and even be near the protected party, but it must be peaceful.
+Normally, the best way to modify the CPO is to ask the judge for a peaceful contact or no negative contact order.
+This means it won't actually terminate the protective order, but it would allow the restrained person to contact and even be near the protected party.
+However, it must be peaceful.
+This modification process involves a separate court hearing where the judge will consider the circumstances and decide whether to grant the modification.

 Need Help with a California Criminal Protective Order?